Welcome to the Podiatry Arena forums

 Carlos the Jackal

-After his wife Magdalena Kopp was arrested and imprisoned, Sánchez detonated a series of bombs, claiming 11 lives and injuring more than 100, demanding the French release his wife.[5]
+After his wife Magdalena Kopp was arrested and imprisoned, Carlos detonated a series of bombs, claiming 11 lives and injuring more than 100, demanding the French release his wife.[5]
 For many years he was among the most-wanted international fugitives.
-He was ultimately captured by extra-judicial means in Sudan and transferred to France, where he was ultimately convicted of multiple crimes.
-He is currently serving three life sentences in France.
+He was ultimately captured by extra-judicial means in Sudan and transferred to France, where he was convicted of multiple crimes, and is currently serving three life sentences in France.
 In his first trial, he was convicted of the 1975 murder of an informant for the French government and two French counterintelligence agents.[6][7][8]
 While in prison, he was further convicted of attacks in France that killed 11 and injured 150 people and sentenced to an additional life term in 2011,[9][10] and then to a third life term in 2017.[11]

 1. ^ Clark, Nicola.
 "Ilich Ramírez (Carlos the Jackal) Sánchez".
 The New York Times.
 Archived from the original on 10 November 2011.